Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

-The methods are highly complementary to each other, and present definite advantages over the other.
+In this section, we develop a complementary perspective on the description of dissipation in a nonlinear resonator with sharply varying loss.
+In quantum optics, it is well-established that there are two often equivalent ways to describe dissipation.
+The first is by deriving a master equation for the density-matrix, as we have in the section titled ``Master equation of the nonlinear Fano resonance.''
+The second is by deriving quantum Langevin (or Heisenberg-Langevin (HL)) equations for the Heisenberg-picture operators for the system.
+The quantum Langevin equations resemble classical equations that describe damping, except with operator-valued forces added to the equations to ensure preservation of operator commutation relations at all times.
+The two methods are complementary to each other, and each presents definite advantages over the other.
 In the density matrix approach, the equations for the density matrix elements are linear, and it is possible to find the evolution of the density matrix elements in a conceptually straightforward way.
 The density matrix method is the one which is mostly used in modern quantum engineering, and we have thus made the density-matrix approach the primary method.